decentralized-identity/universal-registrar/docs/driver-development.md

 The Universal Registrar's function is wrapping an API around a number of co-located Docker containers running DID-method-specific drivers.
 The Universal Registrar is designed to support additional DID methods as they are developed by the community.
 The contribution for a new DID method driver consists of a Docker image which exposes an HTTP interface for creating/updating/deactivating DIDs.
 New contributions are submitted as Pull Requests to the Universal Registrar (this) repository.

+An example driver is available [here](https://github.com/peacekeeper/uni-registrar-driver-did-example).

+An example PR for contributing a driver is available [here](https://github.com/decentralized-identity/universal-registrar/pull/7).

+## Driver Interface

 Your driver will be invoked via an HTTP POST call to:

 `http://<your-image>:8080/1.0/register`